-Budapest, Hungary – Working from home is still not a common practice in Central European countries, Eurostat data shows.
+Budapest, Hungary – Working from home-office is still not a common practice in Central Europe, Eurostat data shows.

 According to figures recently released by the EU’s statistical office, 5.2% of employed persons aged 15 to 64 in the bloc usually worked from home – a share that has remained more or less constant over the past decade.
 The share of people who declare “sometimes working from home”, however, increased from 5.8% in 2008 to 8.3% last year.

 Women appeared slightly more prone to frequent home office work (5.5%) than men (5%), with the largest gender gaps found in France, Luxembourg and Malta.
 This was also the case in all four Central European countries, except in Slovakia, where home-office work was slightly more widespread among men.